 6. No trips, social visits in or out of the home; and

 Such rest has been recommended despite the fact that, until June 2012, there was no empirical evidence to support such treatment.
-With the publication of a new study in the Journal of Pediatrics (7) documenting the effectiveness of prescribed rest for the treatment of post-concussion symptoms and cognitive disfunction, whether the rest is applied in the early or prolonged stages of recovery, athletes, parents, and school and athletic officials who do not see the therapeutic value of missing school or sports, especially when weeks or months have passed since the injury, it is hoped, will now be less likely to resist or challenge such clinical judgment.
+A small but growing body of empirical evidence now provides support for the recommendation.
+A 2012 study in the Journal of Pediatrics [7] documented the effectiveness of prescribed rest for the treatment of post-concussion symptoms and cognitive disfunction, whether the rest was applied in the early or prolonged stages of recovery.

 Post-concussion classroom accommodations